25th September, 2024

 Depending on the type of event, RIDDOR timeframes fall into one or more of the following three categories:

-In this blog post, we are going to look in detail at when to report each type of RIDDOR related occurrences, from deaths and serious injuries to illness and incidents.
+In this blog post, we will look at when to report each type of RIDDOR-related occurrence, from deaths and serious injuries to illnesses and incidents.

 Without Delay

-The most immediate timeframe RIDDOR has to offer is, without delay.
-This means you should report the incident as soon as possible.
+Without delay is the most immediate timeframe RIDDOR has to offer.
+It's pretty urgent and means you should report the incident as soon as possible.

 Find out more about how to make a RIDDOR report in How To Report An Accident Under RIDDOR.